po2xel/vkpp/README.md

 Coming soon.

 ## Examples
-The examples are used to verify and demonstrate the efficiency, effectiveness and correctness of vkpp.<br/>
+The examples are used to verify and demonstrate the correctness efficiency and effectiveness of vkpp.<br/>
 They are also used as baselines to prevent regressions.<br/>

+***Note: The examples below are originally created by [SaschaWillems](https://github.com/SaschaWillems/Vulkan).
+I rewrite some of the examples in order to verify vkpp's correctness efficiency and effectiveness.***

 ### [Colorized Triangle](Sample/ColorizedTriangle/)
 <img src="./Sample/ColorizedTriangle/ColorizedTriangle.png" height="108px" align="right">